DistDF: Time-Series Forecasting Needs Joint-Distribution Wasserstein Alignment: Experiments

 \subsection{Hyperparameter sensitivity}

-In this section, we analyze how varying the weight of the distributional discrepancy influences DistDF’s performance, as summarized in \autoref{tab:sensi-alpha} and \autoref{tab:sensi-gamma}.
-On the one hand, increasing $\alpha$ from 0 generally leads to improved performance; for example, FredFormer achieves a 0.01 reduction in MSE on ECL, showcasing the utility of incorporating the discrepancy term into the learning objective of training forecast models.
-On the other hand, the optimal performance is typically observed for $\alpha<1$.
-This underscores the complementary role of MSE, which is both easy to optimize and straightforward for ensuring point-wise accuracy between the forecast and label sequences.
+In this section, we analyze the impact of the distribution alignment weight $\gamma$ on DistDF's performance.
+As shown in \autoref{tab:sensi-alpha} and \autoref{tab:sensi-gamma}, increasing $\gamma$ from zero generally yields improved performance.
+For instance, Fredformer achieves a 0.01 reduction in MSE on the ECL dataset, demonstrating the benefit of incorporating the discrepancy term into the learning objective.
+Moreover, the optimal performance is typically observed when $\gamma < 1$, highlighting the complementary role of the MSE term, which is easy to optimize and effective in ensuring point-wise alignment between forecast and label sequences.